Ap3lsin4k/bunch-of-resolved-problems/README.md

 ## Tech side
 Description: http://codeforces.com/problemset

-The repository contain only one sixths of all the 'problems' I have ever resolved.
+The repository contains only one sixths of all the 'problems' I have ever resolved.

 ## Why?
 I just found it today, and thought it would be cool to share :)